-Here was a bathing establishment, but it is not now in operation.
-Here may be purchased any amount of Indian curiosities.
-The largest paper-mill in the United States is on this island.
-It belongs to L. C. Woodruff, of Buffalo.
+Here is a bathing establishment, having warm and plunge baths open at all hours of the day; and here also may be purchased any amount of Indian curiosities.
+The largest paper mill in the United States is also on this island.
+It belongs to Bradley and Co. of Buffalo.
 A little higher up are two smaller islets named Ship and Brig Islands.
-The former is also named Lovers' Retreat, and was connected with Bath Island by a slender bridge, which was washed away by ice and high water.
-Looking down the river, we see several small islets, most of which are more or less connected with thrilling incidents of danger, escape, or death; for graphic details of which we refer the traveller to the guides, who are learned in local tradition.
+The former is also named Lovers' Retreat, and is connected with Bath Island by a slender but safe bridge.
+Looking down the river we see several small islets, most of which are more or less connected with thrilling incidents of danger, escape, or death; for graphic details of which we refer the traveller to the guides, who are learned in local tradition.